Jim

 |

-Jim Jim - Garnamarr
+Jim Jim - Garnamarr Campground - Kakadu National

-The toilet facilities here in kakadu have to
+Blog: The toilet facilities here in kakadu

-manager actually came and joined us and he was
+manager actually came and joined us and he was a rather

-for the final leg of the track.
+here before you venture in for the final leg of the

-here close -up was the burn off.
-Kakadu has
+One thing I saw here close -up was the burn off.

-this 'Burn-off' time wher they control burn
+Kakadu has this 'Burn-off' time wher they control

-and it was learn't from the Aboriginals to create
+burn and it was learn't from the Aboriginals to create

 new growth.
-It seems the fire breaks open the
+It seems the fire breaks open the seed

 |